-When granting awards under the Equity Incentive Plan, the CGCN Committee will recommend to the Board, and, in turn, the Board will fix, the number of shares, exercise price, vesting provisions and expiry date for all award grants, with the exception that the term of all Option grants shall not exceed a period of seven years.
-Although the term of Options shall not exceed seven years, our current practice is to grant Options with a five year expiry.
-The current practice of the Board in granting: (i) Options and RSUs is to provide for vesting that occurs over a three-year period, commencing on the first anniversary date of the grant; (ii) PSUs is to provide for a three-year term with vesting that occurs at the end of a three-year period, commencing on the date of the grant; and (iii) DSUs is to provide for the vesting date being triggered by the date that the director or officer has ceased to hold directorship or employment with us, and redemption date being the cessation date or as late as December 15 of the following calendar year.
-Although vesting generally occurs over a three-year period, should a participant cease to be our employee or officer as a result of termination without just cause, or as a result of the participant's death, disability or retirement, a pro rata portion of all unvested awards, with the exception of DSUs, shall become vested awards on the date of such event based on the number of full months during the vesting period.
+When granting awards under the Equity Incentive Plan, the CGCN Committee will recommend to the Board, and, in turn, the Board will fix, the number of shares, exercise price, vesting provisions and expiry date for all award grants, with the exception that the term of all Option grants shall not exceed a period of seven years and provided the exercise price of any Option is not less than the five-day volume weighted average trading price on the TSX on the grant date.
+Although the term of Options shall not exceed seven years, our historical practice has been to grant Options with a five-year expiry.

+The current practice of the Board in granting: (i) RSUs is to provide for vesting that occurs over a three-year period, commencing on the first anniversary date of the grant; (ii) PSUs is to provide for a three-year term with vesting that occurs at the end of a three-year period, commencing on the date of the grant; and (iii) DSUs is to provide for vesting on the grant date that the director or officer has ceased to hold directorship or employment with us, and redemption date being the cessation date or as late as December 15 of the following calendar year.
+Although vesting generally occurs over a three-year period, should a participant cease to be our employee or officer as a result of termination without just cause, or as a result of the participant's death, disability or retirement, a pro rata portion of all unvested awards, with the exception of DSUs, shall become vested awards on the date of such event based on the number of full months during the vesting period that the participant was actively employed by us or an affiliate versus the number of full months in the vesting period.
-The exercise price of an Option shall be no less than the volume weighted average trading price of the shares on the TSX for the five trading days immediately preceding the date of the grant of the Option.

 On March 4, 2019, upon the recommendation of the CGCN Committee, the Board approved an amendment to the Equity Incentive Plan to provide for a double trigger upon a change of control such that: (i) in the event of a change of control, the surviving, successor or acquiring entity shall assume any or all outstanding awards or shall substitute similar awards for any or all of the outstanding awards on the same terms and conditions as the outstanding awards; (ii) if within twenty-four months of the change of control, a participant's service, consulting arrangement or employment with the corporation, an affiliate or the surviving, successor or acquiring entity is terminated without cause or the participant resigns from their position for good reason, the vesting of all awards then held by such participant will be accelerated in full; (iii) if the surviving, successor or acquiring entity fails to comply with (i) above, the vesting of all outstanding awards will be accelerated in full with effect immediately prior to the occurrence of the change of control and the participant shall be entitled to conditionally redeem any or all of the remaining awards effective immediately prior to the change of control transaction.